DMRodrigues/rpi-openwrt-templog/README.md

 # rpi-openwrt-templog
-Log RPi temperature to OpenWRT Server and display html page
+Log Raspberry Pi temperature to server with OpenWRT and display via web

 Table of contents